Harmoniq: Efficient Data Augmentation on a Quantum Computer Inspired by Harmonic Analysis: Background

 Every Weyl-Heisenberg matrix is specified by a discrete parameter pair $(x,z) \in \left\{0,\ldots,d-1\right\}^{\times 2}$ and assumes the following form:

 where

 and $\omega_d = \exp \left( 2 \pi \mathrm{i}/d \right)$ is a $d$-th root of unity.

 These matrices feature prominently in many aspects of quantum information science, such as qudit-based quantum information~\cite{Gibbons2004_phase_space, Ringbauer_2022_qudits, brandl2026quickquditsframeworkefficientsimulation}, stabilizer theory~\cite{Gottesman1997_codes, Gross2006, kueng2015qubitstabilizerstatescomplex} and optimal measurements~\cite{Lawrence2002_MUBs}.
-Here, we identify them as the discrete version of the time-frequency shift operator from Eq.~\ref{eq:TF-QHA}.
+Here, we identify them as the discrete version of the time-frequency shift operator from \eqref{eq:TF-QHA}.
 This allows us to draw a connection to QHA.
-In particular, the convolution from Eq.~\ref{eq:def_conv} can be interpreted as a quantum channel acting on a particular trace-class operator, namely the density matrix describing a quantum state, $\rho$, as
+In particular, the convolution from \eqref{eq:def_conv} can be interpreted as a quantum channel acting on a particular trace-class operator, namely the density matrix describing a quantum state, $\rho$, as

-with $\lambda_{(x,z)} \geq 0$ and $\sum_{_{(x,z)} \in \Omega}\lambda_{(x,z)}=1$.
+where $\Lambda = \{\lambda_{(x,z)}\}$ is the collection of weights, with $\lambda_{(x,z)} \ge 0$ and $\sum_{(x,z)}\lambda_{(x,z)} = 1$.
 Operationally, this channel corresponds to a probabilistic mixture of $d^2$ unitary evolutions, where each unitary is a Weyl-Heisenberg matrix $W_{(x,z)}$ and the associated probability weight is $\lambda_{(x,z)}$.
-This is the foundation of our work, which brings fundamental concepts from harmonic analysis to the discrete world of quantum computing, to propose an efficient algorithm for data augmentation.
+This is the foundation of our work, which brings fundamental concepts from harmonic analysis to the finite-dimensional setting of quantum computing, to propose an efficient algorithm for data augmentation.